Chapter 3 - Filing Instructions

 If USCIS denies a fee waiver request, USCIS rejects the application as improperly filed.

 All applications must be properly signed by the applicant.

-Generally, foreign nationals seeking adjustment under INA 245(a) may only file an adjustment application when an immigrant visa number is available in the classification under which they qualify.
+Generally, noncitizens seeking adjustment under INA 245(a) may only file an adjustment application when an immigrant visa number is available in the classification under which they qualify.

 Immediate relatives of U.S. citizens are not subject to numerical limitations.
 Therefore, an immigrant visa is always immediately available to immediate relatives at the time they file an adjustment application.

 In contrast, applicants seeking adjustment under an employment-based or family-based preference category must generally wait until a visa is immediately available before they may file their adjustment application.
 These applicants can determine if a visa is available and when to file their adjustment application by referring to the U.S. Department of State (DOS) Visa Bulletin.

 A new Visa Bulletin is published on a monthly basis.
 DOS posts two charts per visa preference category in each month’s DOS Visa Bulletin: